DanielGarciaMandillo/angular-java/README.md

 A basic electron-node-java application needs just these files:

 * src - Folder with java project sources.
-* bin - Folder with java project jar generated.
+* target - Folder with java project jar generated.
 * node-java - Folder with code using java-node.
 	* lib - Javascript code using java-node.
 	* index.html - A web page to render.